Background

 Aggregate statistics - changes in numbers of top five requests

-Accordingly, after migrating the data source to CLS, you can also use multiple statements to draw a similar chart.
-However, CLS has more powerful SQL capabilities, so you can merge relevant statistics collection statements into one SQL statement:
+Correspondingly, when the migration to the CLS data source is performed, you can also use similar multiple statements for plotting.
+However, CLS has more powerful SQL capabilities, allowing you to consolidate the related statistical processing into a single SQL statement:

 urlPath:$path AND region:$region AND action:$action AND returnCode:$returnCode | select histogram( cast(__TIMESTAMP__ as timestamp),interval 1 minute) as analytic_time ,count_if(timeCost<=200) as "0~500ms" ,count_if(500<timeCost and timeCost <=2000) as "500ms~2s" ,count_if(2000<timeCost and timeCost <=5000) as "2s~5s" ,count_if(5000<timeCost) as "Above 5s" group by analytic_time order by analytic_time limit 1000